CantoLang/canto/docs/canto in a nutshell.md

 ###11.3 The Identity Pattern

-Bento's caching system makes it possible to do virtually anything in Bento that can be done with mutable variables in other languages.
-Indeed, mutable variables are such a natural fit to certain kinds of operations that mimicking them in Bento is a reasonable thing to do.
+Canto's caching system makes it possible to do virtually anything in Canto that can be done with mutable variables in other languages.
+Indeed, mutable variables are such a natural fit to certain kinds of operations that mimicking them in Canto is a reasonable thing to do.
 Consider the problem of counting the members of a set with some testable property.
 A natural solution is to employ a loop, a test and a counting variable:
 ```
-    int count_with_some_property [=
+    int count_with_some_property {
         int num(int n) = n

-        for x in some_array [=
+        for x in some_array {
-            if (some_test(x)) [=
+            if (some_test(x)) {
                 eval(num(: num + 1 :));
-             =]
+             }
-        =]
+        }

         num;
-    =]
+    }
 ```

-The example above illustrates a common Bento pattern for storing values, the identity definition pattern, which may be written more generally as follows:
+The example above illustrates the standard Canto way of storing values, the identity definition pattern, which may be written more generally as follows:
 ```
     vartype varname(vartype x) = x
 ```